A new approach to Kazhdan-Lusztig theory of type B via quantum symmetric pairs: Organization

-In Section~\ref{sec:HeckeB}, we recall Schur-Jimbo duality between quantum group $\U$ and Hecke algebra of type $A$.
-Then we establish a commuting action of $\bun$ and Hecke algebra $\HBm$ of type $B$ on $\VV^{\otimes m}$, and show that they form double centralizers.
-Just as Jimbo showed that the generators of Hecke algebra of type $A$ are realized by $\mc R$-matrices, we show that the extra generator of Hecke algebra of type $B$ is realized via the $\bun$-homomorphism $\mc T$ introduced in Section~\ref{sec:qsp}.
-We then show the existence of a bar involution on $\VV^{\otimes m}$ which is compatible with the bar involutions on $\bun$ and $\HBm$.
-This allows a reformulation of Kazhdan-Lusztig theory for Lie algebras of type $B/C$ via the involutive $\bun$-module $\VV^{\otimes m}$ (without referring directly to the Hecke algebra).
+In Chapter~\ref{sec:HeckeB}, we recall Schur-Jimbo duality between quantum group $\U$ and Hecke algebra of type $A$.
+Then we establish a commuting action of $\Ui$ and Hecke algebra $\HBm$ of type $B$ on $\VV^{\otimes m}$, and show that they form double centralizers.
+Just as Jimbo showed that the generators of Hecke algebra of type $A$ are realized by $\mc R$-matrices, we show that the extra generator of Hecke algebra of type $B$ is realized via the $\Ui$-homomorphism $\mc T$ introduced in Chapter~\ref{sec:qsp}.
+We then show the existence of a bar involution on $\VV^{\otimes m}$ which is compatible with the bar involutions on $\Ui$ and $\HBm$.
+This allows a reformulation of Kazhdan-Lusztig theory for Lie algebras of type $B/C$ via the involutive $\Ui$-module $\VV^{\otimes m}$ (without referring directly to the Hecke algebra).

-In Section~\ref{sec:QSPc}, we consider the other quantum symmetric pair $(\U, \cun)$ with $\U$ of type $A_{2r}$, so its natural representation $\VV$ is odd-dimensional.
-We formulate the counterparts of the main results from Section~\ref{sec:qsp} through Section~\ref{sec:HeckeB} where $\U$ was of type $A_{2r+1}$ and $\dim \VV$ was even.
-The proofs are similar and often simpler for $\cun$ since it does not contain a generator $t$ as $\bun$ does, and hence will be omitted almost entirely.
+In Chapter~\ref{sec:QSPc}, we consider the other quantum symmetric pair $(\U, \Uj)$ with $\U$ of type $A_{2r}$, so its natural representation $\VV$ is odd-dimensional.
+We formulate the counterparts of the main results from Chapter~\ref{sec:qsp} through Chapter~\ref{sec:HeckeB} where $\U$ was of type $A_{2r+1}$ and $\dim \VV$ was even.
+The proofs are similar and often simpler for $\Uj$ since it does not contain a generator $t$ as $\Ui$ does, and hence will be omitted almost entirely.

-In Part~2, which consists of Sections~\ref{sec:BGG}-\ref{sec:BGGj}, we switch to infinite-dimensional $\VV$ and infinite-rank quantum symmetric pair $(\U, \bun)$.
+In Part~2, which consists of Chapters~\ref{sec:BGG}-\ref{sec:BGGj}, we switch to infinite-dimensional $\VV$ and infinite-rank quantum symmetric pair $(\U, \Ui)$.

-In the preliminary Section~\ref{sec:BGG}, we set up variants of BGG categories of the ortho-symplectic Lie superalgebras, allowing possibly infinite-rank and/or parabolic versions.
+In the preliminary Chapter~\ref{sec:BGG}, we set up variants of BGG categories of the ortho-symplectic Lie superalgebras, allowing possibly infinite-rank and/or parabolic versions.

-In Section~\ref{sec:Fockspaces}, we formulate precisely the infinite-rank limit of various constructions in Part~1, such as $\VV$, $\U$, $\bun$, $\Upsilon$, $\Bbar$, and so on.
+In Chapter~\ref{sec:Fockspaces}, we formulate precisely the infinite-rank limit of various constructions in Part~1, such as $\VV$, $\U$, $\Ui$, $\Upsilon$, $\Bbar$, and so on.
 We transport the Bruhat ordering from the BGG category $\mc O_{\bf b}$ for $\osp(2m+1|2n)$ to the Fock space $\Tb$ by noting a canonical bijection of the indexing sets.
 We formulate the $q$-wedge versions of the Fock spaces, which correspond to parabolic versions of the BGG categories.